New virus cases spike to over 1,000, virus curbs further tightened

 South Korea has been applying Level 2.5 social distancing rules in the greater Seoul area, home to half of its 51.6 million population, and Level 2 rules in the rest of the country.

-Of the newly identified local infections, 373 cases were reported in Seoul and 299 cases in Gyeonggi Province that surrounds the capital.
+Of the 1,060 newly identified local infections announced early Wednesday, 373 cases were reported in Seoul and 299 cases in Gyeonggi Province that surrounds the capital.
 Incheon, west of Seoul, reported 46 more cases.